DigitalState/Authentication/reference/config.md

 # Config

-The DigitalState Authentication microservice configurations available.
+The DigitalState Authentication microservice configurations registry.

 ## Table of Contents